 A home birth in New York City—where neighbors live cheek-by-jowl, often in small walk-up apartments—poses unique challenges not faced in, say, rural Tennessee, where home-birth maven Ina May Gaskin started her practice.

-Throughout the country and particularly in New York—a city as famous for its rats and roaches as for its hot dogs and pretzels—women are pursuing careers in pest control in greater numbers than ever before.
-The appeal: competitive salaries, flexible hours and, they say, a job that's as varied as the invaders they encounter.
+In a city as famous for its rats and roaches as for its hot dogs and pretzels, women are pursuing careers in pest control in greater numbers than ever before.

 Another week, another oops-we-made-clothing-reminiscent-of-the-Holocaust fiasco.
 So I’ve compiled some basic rules for retailers who want to avoid selling what looks or sounds like Nazi garb (and the hurt feelings, bad press and mea culpas that come with it).